 That said, the underlying goal or objective, then, is "how do we retain existing revenue and grow it?
 The term CS was not coined until the SaaS business emerged.

 Significant changes in CS

-Another change to a subscription business, Romeo observed, is the idea that all other teams are merged to work with CCO/CRO.
+Another change to a subscription business, Romeo observed, is that all other teams are merged to work with CCO/CRO.
 We have seen the rise of both roles.
-These roles are not only limited to post-sale interactions but also responsible for filling the sales funnel and developing pre-sales processes.
+These roles are not limited to post-sale interactions but also responsible for filling the sales funnel and developing pre-sales processes.

-This business model makes sense because, in this world of silos, Romeo points out, it eliminates all tension or strife in other departments.
+This business model makes sense because, in this world of silos, it eliminates all tension or strife in other departments.
 It is easier to work together and achieve the same goals that serve and meet customer goals.

 With the rise of CRO / CCOs on the executive table, it is good to know how they have delivered the success their customers are looking for.
-This is the most interesting topic that the CS community should discuss extensively.
-I see other benefits that it will bring to other CS organizations that are starting or wanting to improve their current business process.
+It is the most interesting topic that the CS community should discuss extensively.
+I see other benefits that it will bring to other CS organizations starting or wanting to improve their current business process.